2017 Arkansas State Red Wolves football team

 The 2017 Arkansas State Red Wolves football team represented Arkansas State University in the 2017 NCAA Division I FBS football season.
 The Red Wolves played their home games at Centennial Bank Stadium in Jonesboro, Arkansas, and competed in the Sun Belt Conference.
 They were led by fourth-year head coach Blake Anderson.
 They finished the season 7–5, 6–2 in Sun Belt play to finish in third place.
 They received a bid to the Camellia Bowl where they lost to Middle Tennessee.

-Previous season

-The Red Wolves finished the 2016 season 8–5, 7–1 in Sun Belt play to earn a share of the Sun Belt championship.
-They received a bid to the Cure Bowl where they defeated UCF.